shahcompbio/SCRNApipeline/README.md

 1. Matrix
 - Count expression (heat) matrix in cells by genes.
-- * Matrix is in a sparse format, if the cell does not have expression for a specific gene, will raise KeyError *
+- Matrix is in a sparse format, if the cell does not have expression for a specific gene, will raise KeyError.
-- * Solve by putting into defaultdict(int) *

 ```
 matrix = right_ovary["matrix"]